pu2clr/MCP23008/README.md

 * [PU2CLR RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/).
 The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
 This device requires very few external components if compared with other similar devices.
 It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
 * [PU2CLR SI470X Arduino Library](https://pu2clr.github.io/SI470X/).
 It is a Silicon Labs device family that integrates the complete functionalities for FM receivers, including RDS (Si4703).
 * [PU2CLR - PCF8574 Arduino Library](https://pu2clr.github.io/PCF8574/).
 It is an Arduino Library to control the PCF8574 8-Bit I/O Expander.
 The PCF8574 device provides 8-bit, general purpose, parallel I/O expansion.
 It can be controlled via I²C bus applications.
 It is a great and inexpensive device that allow you to add more peripherals to be controlled by your Arduino board via I²C protocol.
+* [Multipurpose signal generator with SI5351](https://pu2clr.github.io/SI5351/).
+It is a multipurpose signal generator controlled by Arduino.
+This project uses the SI5351 from Silicon Labs.
+The Arduino sketch is configured to control the SI5351 with three channels from 32.768KHz to 160MHz and steps from 1Hz to 1MHz.
+* [Shortwave Arduino Transmiter](https://pu2clr.github.io/Small-Shortwave-Transmitter/).
+This project is about a shortwave transmitter from 3 MHz to 30 MHz.
+It uses the SI5351 oscillator from Silicon Labs controlled by Arduino.
+Also, you can use it with a crystal oscillator.
+In this case, you will not need the SI5351 device and Arduino.
+* [Android and iOS Bluetooth Remote Control for PU2CLR Arduino Library DSP receivers](https://pu2clr.github.io/bluetooth_remote_control/).
+This project is an extension of the Arduino library projects for: [SI4735](https://pu2clr.github.io/SI4735/); [AKC6959](https://pu2clr.github.io/AKC695X/) and [KT0915](https://pu2clr.github.io/KT0915/).
+It is a simple example that shows a way to use your smartphone as a remote control via Bluetooth.
+In order to follow the steps presented here, I am assuming that you have some knowledge in development for mobile devices.
+Also, you will need to be familiar with the Javascript programming language.
+The development environment used by this project is the [Apache Cordova](https://cordova.apache.org/docs/en/latest/guide/overview/index.html).
+Cordova is a open-source mobile development framework that allows you to develop cross-platform applications.
+That means you can code once and deploy the application in many system, including iOS and Android.
+Cordova provides an easy way to develop for iOS and Android.
+* [Band Pass Filter controlled by Arduino](https://pu2clr.github.io/auto_bpf_arduino/).
+It is a HF band pass filter controlled by Arduino.
+It is designed for HF receivers.
+With this project, you can use a set of up to four HF bandpass filters that can be selected by Arduino.
+To do that you will need just two digital Arduino pins.